 Current assets consist of cash, cash equivalents, accounts receivable and prepaid assets.
-The 4% increase in current assets from the previous year is largely attributable to an increase in cash and accounts receivable driven by increased state appropriation revenue.
+The 26% increase in current assets from the previous year is largely attributable to an increase in cash and accounts receivable driven by increased tuition and grant revenues.
 Investment of cash is handled by the State of Connecticut Treasurer's Office, which invests cash balances in a Short-Term Investment Fund ("STIF") on behalf of State agencies.
 COSC does not carry any other separate investments.

-Non-current assets increased by a significant percentage from \$1.3 million at June 30, 2022, to \$7.6 million at June 30, 2023.
-This increase was due to the construction of the College's new headquarters which was recorded as part of construction in progress as of year end.
+Non-current assets increased by slightly from \$7.6 million at June 30, 2023, to \$7.7 million at June 30, 2024.
+This increase was due to finalizing construction of the College's new headquarters which was previously recorded as part of construction in progress in the prior year.
 Net capital assets account for the total amount of non-current assets.
-Accumulated depreciation was consistent between June 30, 2023 and 2022 as capital assets in service were relatively unchanged.
+Accumulated depreciation decreased significantly between June 30, 2024 and 2023 as capital assets in service associated with COSC's previous campus were retired.
+COSC does not carry capital debt with bonding and debt repayment being the direct and sole responsibility of the State of Connecticut and therefore are not reflected in COSC's financial statements.

 Current liabilities consist primarily of accrued payroll and related benefits, unearned revenue, and accounts payable.
-Total current liabilities were \$2.9 million at the end of fiscal year 2023, representing a \$0.3 million decrease from fiscal year 2022.
-The most significant current liability was unearned revenue which increased year over year due to changes in the timing of the summer semester.
+Total current liabilities were \$2.4 million at the end of fiscal year 2024, representing a \$0.5 million decrease from fiscal year 2023.
+The most significant current liability was unearned revenue which decreased year over year due to the timing of the 2024 summer semester.
 Additional current liabilities include accounts payable, accrued payroll, accrued compensated absences (sick and vacation time benefits) and subscription liabilities that will be paid within the coming year.

-Non-current liabilities consist of \$19.5 million in pension liability, \$23.8 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$0.9 million-to be paid out to terminating employees over time in the future beyond one year.
-Total non-current liabilities decreased by 22% in 2023 due to decreases in retirement benefit allocations from the State of Connecticut.
+Non-current liabilities consist of \$15.8 million in pension liability, \$25.4 million in other post-employment benefit liabilities and long-term accrued compensated absences ("ACA") of \$1.1 million- to be paid out to terminating employees over time in the future beyond one year.
+Total non-current liabilities decreased by 4% in 2024 due to decreases in retirement benefit allocations from the State of Connecticut.
 These long-term liabilities however exceed the assets of COSC, and causes the unrestricted net position balance to be negative.
-In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a share of the State of Connecticut's unfunded pension and OPEB liabilities that are not ultimately paid by the College.
-In lieu of COSC paying directly for pension and post retirement benefits, The State of Connecticut settles these balances through the Comptroller's office and charges COSC an annual fee based on a percentage of salary which is included as personnel service costs within the income statement.
+In practice, however, the ACA liability represents the total payout should 100% of the employees resign immediately while the pension and other post-employment benefit liabilities reflect the allocation of a share of the State of Connecticut's unfunded pension and OPEB liabilities that are not ultimately paid by COSC.